muhfaris/request-action/README.md

 To use this GitHub Action in your workflow, you need to define the following inputs:

 - `url` (Required): The URL of the API you want to make a request to.
-- `headers`: A JSON-formatted string containing the headers to include in the request.
+- `headers`: A JSON-formatted string containing the headers to include in the request (default is `application/json`).
 - `body`: The request body data (if applicable).
 - `method`: The HTTP method to use for the request (default is "POST" if not specified).